howerj/liblisp/liblisp.md

 #### liblisp

-* Environment lookup should be split into top level hash and cons list for efficiency.
 * The "struct hack" could be applied strings and other types, as well as the length field being encoded in the variable length section of the object.